PedroMilani04/react-weather-report/README.md

 <br>

 ## About
-A fully functional calculator project, made with ReactJS and CSS.
-Has all the basic functions and operations of an actual calculator with a personal design.
+A Weather Forecast application made with ReactJS and OpenWeatherMap API, containing 200.000+ cities, temperature, wind speed, humidity and more!

 <br>